roknicmilos/memewars-app/README.md

 shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Deployment

+Deployment to the STAGING and PRODUCTION server is automated via GitHub Actions.
+Check [.github/workflows/](.github/workflows) directory for more details about deployment configuration.

 ## Learn More

 You can learn more in